CDSoft/luax/luax/doc/linenoise.md

 is a small self-contained alternative to readline and libedit.

 **Warning**: linenoise has not been ported to Windows.
-The following functions work on Windows but are stubbed using the C `fgets` function.
+The following functions work on Windows but are stubbed using the `term` module.
 The history can not be saved on Windows.